Kitchen Cabinets – Toscana Remodeling

 Tall: Tall kitchen cabinets might as well be called pantry cabinets.
 These units stand at a height of over 80 inches, making them ideal for storing items such as food, paper plates, lunchboxes, containers, and more.
 If your kitchen lacks the room for a walk-in pantry, tall cabinets can serve as an excellent alternative.
 Certainly!
 In reality, having tall cabinets in your kitchen will enhance its aesthetic appeal more than placing a random door in the corner.

 Specialty: Specially designed cabinets for unique storage situations.
 For instance, installing corner cabinets that can open at a particular angle or placing a built-in bottle rack inside of a certain cabinet.

 What about cabinet finishes?

 What kind of finish do you want your kitchen cabinets to have?
-Your options are painted, stained, glazed, distressed and antiqued, or a combination.
+Your choices include painting, staining, glazing, distressing, and antiquing, either individually or in combination.

 Stained cabinets are a popular option.
 Stained wood offers character and is more attention grabbing than a simple, solid-colored cabinet.
 In a way, stained cabinets can be compared to a granite countertop.
-Granite has a natural grain that results in a random mix of color shades and patterns.
+Granite possesses an inherent grain that gives rise to an unpredictable combination of color tones and patterns.
 Such a random, imperfect design makes the countertop material inviting and very easy on the eyes.

 Stained cabinets don’t necessarily experience color changes, but the staining does result in different shades of the same colors.
 It looks as though the cabinets are already broken in, ready for everyday use.